pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 #### DELEG-aware Clients with NS RRs Present but No DELEG RRs

 If the delegation does not have a DELEG RRset, the authoritative server MUST put the NS RRset into the authority section of the referral.
-Absence of DELEG RRset must be proven as specified by DNSSEC protocol for authoritative data.
+The absence of the DELEG RRset MUST be proven as specified by DNSSEC protocol for authoritative data.

 Similarly, rules for DS RRset inclusion into referrals apply as specified by the DNSSEC protocol.
 Please note in practice the same process and records are used to prove non-existence of DELEG and DS RRsets.